 - This field having an entry is what determines the percent complete for each batch.

-- Why are some fields Blue in the Coding Panel?
+- Why are some fields appearing as Blue in the Coding Panel?

 - This is a required field.
 It means that no coding decisions will be saved for that record unless the required fields have a value.